 - License Suspension: Your driver's license and vehicle registration can be suspended for up to three years if you're caught driving without insurance.
-If you're involved in an accident without insurance, your license can be suspended for up to three years, and you may also have to pay a $15 reinstatement fee.
+If you're involved in a car accident without insurance, your license can be suspended for up to three years, and you may also have to pay a $15 reinstatement fee.

 - Points on Your License: You can also get points on your license for driving without insurance, which can lead to higher insurance rates in the future.
 The amount of points you receive depends on the circumstances of your violation, but you could receive up to four points.